-Visit Bushkill Falls: a unique Poconos attraction
+Visit Bushkill Falls in 2026: a unique Poconos attraction

 One of my favorite hiking spots in nearby Pennsylvania is Bushkill Falls, also known as the "Niagara of Pennsylvania''.
 While that may be a bit overstated, this lovely spot doesn’t disappoint.